RTnhN/aw-watcher-toggl/README.md

 **RATE LIMITING FOR API**

-As of 20 June 2025, Toggl will implement rate limiting.
-This means that you will need to make sure that the polling time is not too small.
-A safe value for this would be 300 seconds.
-Also keep in mind that the backfill option will also cause rate problems.
-It would be best to set this back three months so that the rate limit does not get violated.
-Generally, you need to fulfill this equation: $2·N + 2·(3600/\text{pollTime}) ≤ 30$.
+Toggl Track is introducing API usage limits on 5 September 2025.
+To stay within the Free plan quota (30 requests per hour, per user, per organization) you should ensure that $2 * N + 2 * (3600/\text{pollTime}) \le 30$.

+- `N` - number of months that the backfill spans (rounded up; include the current month when backfill is enabled).
+- `pollTime` - polling interval in seconds from the watcher configuration.

+The `2 * N` term accounts for one `/time_entries` request and one `/projects` request per backfilled month.
+The `2 * (3600/pollTime)` term covers the `/time_entries/current` and `/projects` requests issued each poll cycle (two requests per poll, evaluated over an hour).
+If you are on the Starter or Premium plans, replace `30` on the right-hand side with `240` or `600`, respectively.
 I will perhaps add checking into the watcher to make sure that it gives a warning if the limits will get violated.

 ### Step 3: Restart the server and enable the watcher

 Don't forget to add it to the aw-qt.toml file so that it gets started automatically when AW starts.